oxy-design-co/oxychat/HOW_IT_WORKS.md

 ## What Is This Project?

 This is a chat application that uses OpenAI's ChatKit framework.
 Think of it as a demo that shows you how to build a smart chatbot with a nice user interface.
-The bot can do three main things:
+The bot can do two main things:

-1. Record facts about you when you share them
-2. Show weather information for any location
+1. Show weather information for any location
-3. Switch between light and dark themes
+2. Switch between light and dark themes

 ## The Big Picture